4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this environment, and this module makes creating and managing these objects simpler.

-_See '_[_Environment & Context_](/docs/general-context/)_' for information on why Sessions and Webdrivers are both necessary._
+_See '_[_Help Desk Environment_]()_' for information on why Sessions and Webdrivers are both necessary._

 <hr />

-## Cookie Persistence (Additional Context)
+## Cookie Persistence (Module Context)

 **Note:** I refer to a browser writing cookies locally as 'cookies persisting.'
 The third function of this module specifically addresses this and is really only used within the Spawn Driver function.

-**Chrome's Interval:** Cookies persistence must be asserted due to Google Chrome's 30-second interval when writing cookies to its 'Cookies' file.
-After a login is successful via a Driver, a Session will query the relevant instance's JSON service repeatedly until a status code 200 is returned.
+**Chrome's Interval:** Cookie persistence must be asserted in my module due to Google Chrome's 30-second interval when writing cookies to its 'Cookies' file.
+After a login is successful via a Webdriver, a Session will query the relevant instance's JSON service repeatedly until a status code 200 is returned.
 This is to ensure subsequent Sessions may immediately import these cookies so as to communicate with ServiceNow's JSON Web Service.

 <hr />